A Canticle For Leibowitz

 Reviewed by Galen Strickland

-Winner of the 1961 Hugo for Best Novel, this book has an interesting history.
+Winner of the 1961 Hugo for Best Novel, A Canticle for Leibowitz has an interesting history.
 The publication date in the overview column to the right is only partially correct.
 That year did see the first release of the novel length version of the story, even though the copyright date is listed as 1959.
 Several years prior to that (1955-57), Miller had three different novellas printed in The Magazine of Fantasy & Science Fiction, all of which were heavily revised for book publication.
 I haven't read the early stories, but research tells me that several characters were added, deleted or renamed for the novel, along with locations changed for parts of the narrative.

 The story is told in three parts, covering nearly two millennia of a future history following a nuclear holocaust.
 The first part, Fiat Homo (Let There Be Man), is set approximately six hundred years after the war, and the location is a Catholic monastery in the American Southwest.
 No specifics are given, but I have always assumed it to be in New Mexico, but possibly southeastern Utah.
 An early passage mentions the road that passes the monastery is "a portion of the shortest route from the Great Salt Lake to Old El Paso."
 Isaac Edward Leibowitz had been a physicist working for the U.S. military, possibly stationed at the White Sands Proving Grounds near Alamogordo or similar facility.
 Following the war, the few survivors reacted violently against anyone perceived to be part of the technology that created the disaster, leading to the Simplification, an era where books and knowledge were shunned, and even literacy denounced as work of the Devil.
 Leibowitz was able to escape the mobs and took refuge in a nearby monastery, where he convinced the monks that not all knowledge was evil, and that it was necessary to preserve portions of it for posterity.
 He is eventually discovered by the "Simpletons" and killed, the monks considering him a martyr for the cause of knowledge.
 They become "book-leggers" and "memorizers."
 Six hundred years later, the Albertian Order of Leibowitz still labors at studying and preserving the "Memorabilia," as well as advocating canonization for their namesake.